 It gets access to both the ColorMixer and the TextView in the main layout, then registers an OnColorChangedListener with the ColorMixer.
-That listener, hex value of the color along with the shade itself in the swatch.
+That listener, in turn, puts the value of the color in the TextView, so the user can see the hex value of the color along with the shade itself in the swatch.